MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Class (html):** An identifier that can be held by multiple elements in the HTML document.

+**Id (html):** A unique identifier that lets us target the element in the HTML document.

+    <button id="remove-all">Remove all notes</button>

+**Event handler / event listener / addEventListener** There are a lot of different events we can listen to on a web page.
+An event is something a user does, like click something, scroll or hover over something.

+An event listener is a function that runs when the user performes an event.
+We attach a event listener to an event.

+    document.querySelector('button').addEventListener('click', functionName / function)

+This method takes to arguments, a string describing the action, followed by the function name or function.

+There is also an argument passed to the callback function, often refered to as "e" as in "event".
+It gives us access to a lot of information.
+This argument represents the event.
+It is useful when we want to do something with the element the event gets fired on.

+    document.querySelector('button').addEventListener('click', function(e) {
+    e.target.textContent = 'The button was clicked'
+    })

 **Document object:**
 * .remove() = remove an element.
 Takes no argument.
 * .textContent = get the text content of an HTML element, or set it.